We’re an affiliate

 - Each policy option offers a good level of coverage.

-- Multiple pet discount.
+- Multiple pet discounts.

 - Does not cover pre-existing conditions.